Korg CX-3: Korg CX-3 digital 2001 model

 The 2001 model has some buttons and functions not present in the 1979 version.
 Among these are an edit button, a write/enter button, an exit button, eight program select buttons, check/advance buttons, and increment/decrement buttons.
 Many of the buttons have LED status lights.
 In addition, the 2001 model has a 1/4" expression pedal jack and two 1/4" assignable control jacks (switch pedals could be connected to the two assignable jacks to control various features, such as turning on the rotary speaker emulator or selecting programs).
 A feature not found on the 1979 CX-3 or on the vintage Hammond B-3 is the 2001 CX-3's EX mode, which enables the user to produce new and even unusual synthesized sounds using the tonewheel synthesis engine.
 The CX-3 does not have an 11-pin Leslie speaker jack, a feature found on vintage Hammond B-3's and on earlier clonewheel organs.

 Besides the balance between the horn and the rotor the Leslie simulator offers many programmable details: slow speed, fast speed, up transition time, down transition time and stop transition time, and microphone spread and distance.
 All these are available for the horn as well as for the rotor and are individually saved for each preset.

 The amplifier simulation provides two types or just a preamplifier.
-It has a three-band equalizer providing adjustable gain in the range +/-10dB for each bandeach.
+It has a three-band equalizer providing adjustable gain in the range +/-10dB for each band.
 All these settings are per preset.

 The 2001 digital Korg CX-3 was retired in 2011 after the introduction of the Korg Kronos.
 The Kronos included a tonewheel modelling engine as one of nine sound-generating engines.